-All share amounts and per share information in this prospectus have been adjusted to reflect a 1-for-3.8 reverse split of our capital stock that was effected on July 27, 2005.
+All share amounts and per share information in this prospectus have been adjusted to reflect a 1-for-3.8 reverse split of our common stock that we intend to effect prior to the closing of this offering.
 In addition, unless otherwise indicated, all share information in this prospectus assumes:

-- the amendment and restatement of our certificate of incorporation and bylaws, which will become effective immediately prior to the closing of this - the conversion, upon closing of this offering, of all of our 6,012,020 outstanding shares of preferred stock into 6,012,020 shares of our common stock; - the underwriters do not exercise their option to purchase up to 600,000 additional shares of our common stock to cover over-allotments, if any.
+- the amendment and restatement of our certificate of incorporation and bylaws, which will become effective immediately prior to the closing of this offering; - the conversion, upon closing of this offering, of all of our 6,012,020 outstanding shares of preferred stock into 6,012,020 shares of our common stock; and - the underwriters do not exercise their option to purchase up to 600,000 additional shares of our common stock to cover over-allotments, if any.